gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 can allow multiple Bot instances to be associated with a single Bot.
 This also means that the token no longer needs to be consumed on a join.

-Eventually, we may wish to add a way to specify a number of joins which can occur with a token.
-This provides a way to easily control the lifetime of a token when deploying to a fleet of a pre-known size.
+However, this does introduce a change in our security guarantees, and without additional tooling support and sensible defaults, the change may incentivize end users to create long-lived join tokens instead of using a more appropriate join method, or automating issuance of short lived tokens.

+To this end, we should introduce a per-bot-instance join count limit, and configure that to be 1 join by default.
+This matches today's behavior, and will help ensure users do not accidentally create a token that provides more access than expected: "infinite use" tokens with massive join limits and/or very long TTLs will need to be explicitly specified.

+We may additionally want to put hurdles in the way of things like extremely long token TTLs.
+There are legitimate low-security use cases for these, but we could introduce a soft limit in `tctl` preventing automatic token creation with TTL longer than 7 days, forcing users to manually create the token if they really need it to last longer.

-The renewal logic will need to be adjusted to read and update the generation counter from the BotInstance rather than the Bot user.
+Additionally, renewal logic will need to be adjusted to read and update the generation counter from the BotInstance rather than the Bot user.
+We should also take care to ensure this counter behaves sensibly even when many bots are attempting to join the cluster concurrently.
+The generation counter today already has issues with concurrent joins, and it's even more important to get this right when we can expect contention over a single bot instance resource.

 ### CLI Changes